The IP Administrator Assistant provides basic clerical, departmental, and overflow domestic patent practice support

 - Drafts basic correspondence for reporting to clients.

-- Organizes and maintains paper and electronic files relating to clients’ intellectual property or litigation in accordance with firm policy and procedure.
+- Organizes and maintains paper and electronic files relating to clients’ intellectual property in accordance with firm policy and procedure.

 - Assists with practitioner time entry.